jrdhowell/markovchain/README.md

-# Markov Chain Coding Challenge: Overiew
+# Markov Chain Coding Challenge: Overview

 Given an array of arrays (hereinafter, matrix) of equal dimensions where each row represents a state and the columns represent a step to that state as an argument for function solution(M), return an array